ragardner/tksheet/DOCUMENTATION.md

 #### **Bind specific table functionality**

 This function allows you to bind very specific table functionality to your own functions.
-If you want less specificity in event names you can also bind all sheet modifying events to a single function, [see here](https://github.com/ragardner/tksheet/wiki/Version-7#bind-tkinter-events).
+- If you want less specificity in event names you can also bind all sheet modifying events to a single function, [see here](https://github.com/ragardner/tksheet/wiki/Version-7#bind-tkinter-events).
+- If you want to validate user cell edits [see here](https://github.com/ragardner/tksheet/wiki/Version-7#validate-user-cell-edits).

 ```python
 extra_bindings(bindings, func=None)